 Add LinkedIn URL To Email Signature

 Name, title, phone number, website, and LinkedIn profile URL.
 Those are the main things you need in any email signature.
-But if you want to make it easy for prospects you email to learn more about you, simply add your LinkedIn URL to your email signature.
+But if you want to make it easy for prospects you email to learn more about you, You can also use specific ChatGPT prompts for LinkedIn posts for ideas on interesting and engaging content you can post on your page. simply add your LinkedIn URL to your email signature.
 You will get people who view your profile (you can even see who has viewed your profile) and you will also get those who will go ahead and connect with you.

 LinkedIn Thought Leadership Posts